HOW TO CHOOSE THE RIGHT HIGH CHAIR

 - “Grow”-along high chair: These popular high chairs boast the ability to adjust to your baby’s growing size.
 Grow-along high chairs can be used for babies, toddlers, and young children—all with the same framework of the chair.
 The seats move up and down along the base so you can choose the setting that is best for your child.

-Once you have decided which category of high chair make sense for you and your baby, you'll want to explore the other important factors that help you answer the question of how to choose a high chair.
+Once you have decided which category of high chair makes sense for you and your child, you'll want to explore the other important factors that help you answer the question of how to choose a high chair.

 High chair safety